MRIRRFAN/Xstyle/README.md

-## FRT: Future Ready Talent Project by Md Irfan,
+## FRT: Future Ready Talent Project by Md Irfan.
 I have created a dressing style website that helps people to find best and latest dressing style by this individual can enhance their personality.

 ## My Websute Link:-  https://red-dune-006a1e810.1.azurestaticapps.net